-Dudley House fellows organize intellectual, cultural, athletic, and social activities at Dudley House, the graduate student center.
-Fellows work closely with the faculty deans, house administrator, GSAS administrators, and each other to engender a sense of community and enrich graduate student life.
+GSAS Student Center Fellows organize intellectual, cultural, athletic, and social activities at the graduate student center in Lehman Hall and in the Cambridge and Boston area.
+Fellows work closely with GSAS administrators and each other to engender a sense of community and enrich graduate student life.

-Fellows receive up to 10 meals per week in the Dudley House dining hall, guaranteed housing in a GSAS residence hall if they wish to live in one, and a $3,000 stipend.
+Fellows may receive up to 10 meals per week in the GSAS Commons dining hall, guaranteed housing in a GSAS residence hall if they wish to live in one, and a stipend.
 Assistant fellows may receive a small stipend as compensation.
-Applications for Dudley fellow positions are available in January for the following academic year.
-For additional information, e-mail Susan Zawalich, Dudley House administrator, or call 617-495-2255.
+Applications for fellow positions are available in January for the following academic year.

 Some courses use graders to help evaluate student work, including exams and weekly problem sets.
 A grader is paid at an appropriate fraction of a TF salary.
 The Harvard College Office of Undergraduate Education approves grading appointments.

 Graduate students interested in locating part-time teaching opportunities outside Harvard should consult with their department chair, advisor, or staff at the Office of Career Services or the Student Employment Office.

 Proctoring for Exams and at Fall Term Registration